-93 In the Matter of Accelerating Wireless Broadband Deployment by Removing Barriers to Infrastructure Investment, WT Docket No. 17-79, etc., Declaratory Ruling and Third Report and Order, Adopted September 26, 2018.
+100 In the Matter of Accelerating Wireless Broadband Deployment by Removing Barriers to Infrastructure Investment, WT Docket No. 17-79, etc., Declaratory Ruling and Third Report and Order, Adopted September 26, 2018.

-94 TURN Reply Comments at 7, citing MetroPCS, Inc. v.
+101 TURN Reply Comments at 7, citing MetroPCS, Inc. v.
 City and County of San Francisco, 400 F.3d 715, 735 (9th Cir.
 2005) (local zoning ordinance does not interfere with federal policies of entry and competition); Sprint Telephony, PCS, L.P. v.
 County of San Diego (9th Cir.
-2007) 497 F.3d 1061,
+2007) 497 F.3d 1061, citing H.R.
+Conf.
+Rep. No. 104-458, 208 (finding that a local ordinance regulating tower siting would be more likely to help would balance interests of wireless service availability and other valid public goals of safety and aesthetics than interfere with federal policy).

 2.4.
-Requiring Backup Power at Cell Sites Is Entirely Consistent with State Law.
+Requiring Backup Power at Cell Sites Is Entirely Consistent with State Law

-AT&T argued in its opposition to the Public Advocates Office's Motion filed on June 19, 2019 that the relief requested in the Motion conflicts with the statutory scheme in California's Emergency Services Act (ESA).95 The ESA96 establishes the state of California's Office of Emergency Services (CalOES) and confers authority upon the Governor and other state governing bodies certain emergency powers.97 The ESA provides for emergency preparedness and response, and provides for coordination and collaboration with other state and local agencies, including requesting mutual relief.
+AT&T argued in its opposition to the Public Advocates Office's Motion filed on June 19, 2019 that the relief requested in the Motion conflicts with the statutory scheme in California's Emergency Services Act (ESA).
+The ESA 103 establishes the state of California's Office of Emergency Services (CalOES) and confers authority upon the Governor and other state governing bodies certain emergency powers.
+The ESA provides for emergency preparedness and response, and provides for coordination and collaboration with other state and local agencies, including requesting mutual relief.
 The ESA does not provide for consumer protection for utility customers before, during, or after an emergency.
 Nor does the ESA require utilities to provide a sufficient quality of service that permits emergency responders and the public to rely on these utility services during an emergency.
-If AT&T's argument were correct, many of the Commission's emergency management regulations - vegetation management, power line management, 911 services98 - would also fail.
+If AT&T's argument were correct, many of the Commission's emergency management regulations - vegetation management, power line management, 911 services 105 - would also fail.